Using Code Hooks

 )

-Creates multiple new columns with the given keys.
-If func is defined it is used to populate the rows for the new columns. func is called for each row and the result values will be used to populate the new columns for this row.
+If func function is defined, it will be called for each row, and the returned values will be assigned to the new columns in that row.
 If func returns more values than columns created it will ignore the additional values.
-If less values than columns are returned empty values will be inserted in the additional columns.
-This function will raise an error if a column for any of the provided keys already exists.
+If it returns fewer values than columns created, empty values will be inserted in the additional columns.

 Example